Killersssurprise/Pixel-Convertor/README.md

   -g = green color correction [-255;255]
   -b = blue color [-255;255]
   -median k_size = setup the median filtration with k_size (k_size should be odd)
+  -bilateral d,sigmaColor,sigmaSpace = setup the bilateral filtration with d, sigmaColor,and sigmaspace params.
+  -gauss size,sigmaX,sigmaY = setup the gauss filtration with square size and sigmaX with sigmaY.
   -erode k_size = set erode with k_size arg.(k_size should be odd)
   -dilate k_size = set dilate with k_size arg. (k_size should be odd)
  -input = the input image path